 There is no one-size-fits-all approach, the assessment of which mechanism is the best to enable the free data flow within an organization or between partnership companies shall be done in a case by case basis.
 Otherwise, a company can implement a mechanism that does not match its needs and can increase its costs without justification or not cover all its activities bringing substantial legal, operational and reputational risk.

 The lawinfographic prepared for this article aims to provide an overview of the advantages and disadvantages of the SCCs and the BCR.
 This should help legal specialists in the field of data protection to assess which is the best mechanism to enable the free data flow within an organization.
 Also, it seeks to provide individuals with knowledge about the international transfer of personal data in multinational companies

 Each lawinfographic has a visual presentation and keywords that will allow any person to comprehend at a glance the main topic.
-The lawinfographic and article contain several examples that have been taken from the EU law, regulations, guidelines and opinions on the matter and have been precisely referred in the documents.
-If you require more information, do not hesitate to consult the lawinfographic sources below each article o reach me in Linkedin.
+The lawinfographic and article contain several examples that have been taken from the EU law, regulations, guidelines and opinions on the matter and have been precisely referred to the documents.
+If you require more information, do not hesitate to consult the lawinfographic sources below each article o reach me on LinkedIn.

 (1) The Ad Hoc contractual clauses agreements and derogations are also available as an instrument for international transfers; however, both create a framework for a particular data flow, hence do not work for a large number of data flows for various purposes as necessary in a multinational or between business partners.